clickds/kimberly-caravans/README.md

 Build and run the containers using `docker-compose up`

-You will then need to attach to the `marquis-app` container by running `docker-compose exec marquis-app bash`.
+You will then need to attach to the `kimberly-caravans-app` container by running `docker-compose exec kimberly-caravans-app bash`.

 ## Laravel setup